17+ Wonderful Contemporary Romance Novellas and Short Stories

 The Gentleman’s Rentboy Service, a series of novellas by Randi Luxe (Amazon / Goodreads)

-The Gentlemen’s Rentboy Service is a series of somewhat interconnected novellas, four out so far.
+The Gentlemen’s Rentboy Service is a series of four somewhat interconnected novellas.
 The format is a little unusual, which each novella being (presumably) the first installment about a different young man working as a prostitute for the same high-end service.
-Each story only hints at an HFN later rather than ending with each man paired up.

-Stories 2-4 are some of my fave sexy romance shorts of all time.
 The second story is about Wayne, an indie punk rocker, who’s sent to wealthy silver fox Kevin.
 All Wayne was hoping for was enough money to keep his band on the road, but he doesn’t expect his instant attraction to Kevin or not being able to put the guy out of his mind afterwards.
 I LOVED Wayne.

 The third story is about bubbly, generous Marti being sent as a gag gift to the office of panicking businessman Victor, whose brother is trying to destroy his company.
 Marti’s mission in life is to make others happy, so he wrangles a solution to the business problem (with a cameo by Shane) before also, you know, relieving Victor’s personal stress.
 Job well done!